roddhjav/apparmor.d/docs/linter/checks/transition.md

 ## Exceptions

-It can be used in profile for an interactive shell environments.
-In this case, as long as profiles like `apt` or `apparmor_parser` it may be equivalent to giving full admin access to the user.
+It can be used in a profile for an interactive shell environment.
+In this case, as long as profiles like `apt` or `apparmor_parser` exist, it may be equivalent to giving full admin access to the user.

 ## Related Resources